julianojstavares/strapi-platform/README.md

 ***

 This project was created and completed without costing any money, besides a lot of study time

+Strapi is free
+> (I started it in custom mode after knowing all the information about remote MySQL hosting)
+> (all I had to do was run the command yarn create strapi-app project-name and fill in the rest)

 Heroku hosting was free
 > (For the app not to fall asleep, I gave him some coffee https://kaffeine.herokuapp.com/ and it looks like it worked)